openservicemesh/osm/ONBOARD-VM.md

 - Start Envoy on the VM

-	At this point, the VM should connect to SMC and participate in the service mesh.
+	At this point, the VM should connect to OSM and participate in the service mesh.